-14.1 Under Section 166 of the Act, the Authority passed a 'no casino' resolution on the basis of current opinion within the membership of the Council.
-This decision was taken on the 26th April 2006.
+14.1 Under Section 166 of the Act, the Authority passed a 'no casino' resolution on the 26th April 2006.
+This matter was determined by full Council at that time.

 Casinos and competitive bidding

 14.2 Notwithstanding the above paragraph, where a licensing authority area is enabled to grant a Premises Licence for a new style casino (i.e. the Secretary of State has made such regulations under Section 175 of the Act) there are likely to be a number of operators which will want to run the casino.
 In such situations the Authority will run a 'competition' under Schedule 9 of the Act and in compliance with the appropriate regulations.